paf31/blog-source/posts/2017-10-28-Comonads-For-Optionality.markdown

 This construction fills in the remaining gap in the comonads as spaces approach to user interfaces, and suggests a new interesting way to build new comonads from old.
 We can construct models for optional subcomponents, and as we've seen, for lists of subcomponents.

+I'd like to thank Arthur Xavier for providing valuable feedback and testing on the ideas presented here.

 ### Appendix: Proofs of the comonad laws

 #### `extract . duplicate = id`